Little Rock, AR

 Investigating Your Accident

 After a semi-truck collision, evidence needs to be gathered and analyzed by a trained eye to determine who was at fault.
-At Rainwater, Holt & Sexton, our trucking accident attorneys work with former law enforcement officers and accident reconstruction engineers on investigations to collect the necessary evidence to prove who caused the collision.
+At Rainwater, Holt & Sexton, our truck accident attorneys work with former law enforcement officers and accident reconstruction engineers on investigations to collect the necessary evidence to prove who caused the collision.
 Our investigators will work quickly to:

 - determine the specific “fatal factors” that led to the collision,